JEFH507/org-chart-goose-orchestrator/docs/demos/cross-agent-approval.md

 ## Overview

-This demo shows how two Goose agents (Finance and Manager) can communicate via the Controller API using the Agent Mesh MCP tools.
+This demo shows how two goose agents (Finance and Manager) can communicate via the Controller API using the Agent Mesh MCP tools.

 **Workflow:**
 1. Finance agent sends a budget approval request to Manager